REACH / GES

 ESIG provides guidance to solvents manufacturers and importers in Europe on ways to comply with REACH requirements.
 Our Generic Exposure Scenarios (GES) are the solvents industry standard in Europe today to ensure REACH compliance through the supply chain and form the basis for the supporting DU sectors activities on Use Mapping that is recommended by the European Chemicals Agency (ECHA) – ENES website and Use Map Library.

 Learn more about GES: Their Development, Application, and Interpretation under REACH.

 ESIG is working together with ECHA to include the GES details within their Use Map Library.
 In addition, ESIG has consolidated the listing of GES Titles and supporting details within ECHA’s ‘Overview Use Map Template’.
 In this template, ESIG has mapped the GES to published DU Sector Use Maps to assist DUs in identifying the relevant GES Title and supporting Contributing Activities relevant for their list of uses.

 GES, Smart and Simple

-With more than 1,000 different solvents used in hundreds of different applications, industry needed a smart, simplified approach to develop the many exposure scenarios required.
+With so many solvents used in hundreds of different applications, industry needed a smart, simplified approach to develop the many exposure scenarios required.